secondsight/secondsight-hardware/README.md

         generate *visor-D.stl*.
    * plate - Choose the subset of the visor to print.
       - "body": Print the main body of the visor.
-      - "optics": Print the lens support hardware.
+      - "optics\_support": Print the lens support plates.
-      - "both": Print all parts of the visor.
+      - "lens\_holders": Print the lens holders.
       - "assembled": Show the assembled visor.
 Not printable!

 You can either change these parameters in the *visor.scad* file or supply them